josh-hills/bias-in-AI-memex/docs/Notes/Exploring Gender Bias in Word2Vec.md

 		- It's suggested that "husband" is female associated because it is often surrounded by a strongly female word, for example "her husband" or "Julie's husband"
 ---
 ### Citational Information

-Exploring Gender Bias in Word2Vec.
-(2021, June 10).
-Chanind.Github.Io. https://chanind.github.io/nlp/2021/06/10/word2vec-gender-bias.html
+Exploring Gender Bias in Word2Vec (2021) chanind.github.io.
+Available at: https://chanind.github.io/nlp/2021/06/10/word2vec-gender-bias.html (Accessed: 9 February 2023).

 ---